p-ferreira/data-science-studies/README.md

         - Determining the size of a sample, to ensure that it is representative of the population
         - Sample size calculation for finite and infinite quantitative variables

+## Hypothesis tests

+    - The application of a two-tailed parametric test
+    - The execution of the hypothesis test steps
+    - The rules for rejecting the null hypothesis of a test
+    - To understand and calculate the p-value of a test
+    - Applying a z-test with Python tools
+    - t student distribution
+    - Building and querying a t student table
+    - The application of a one-tailed parametric test
+    - Defining hypotheses and obtaining critical areas for a one-tailed test
+    - Applying a t test with Python tools

 # Linear regression

 ## Testing relationships and predicting results